SemW95/Splitty/README.md

-# OOPP Project
+# README OOP Project - Splitty
+An expense manager for a group of friends.
+You can create events and manage all details and payments surrounding it.
+There is also an administrator screen to manage all events (delete/back-up/import).

+To start the application open your cmd in the right directory and use the following commands to start the server.
+Then do the same for the client in a different window.
+A password for the administrator will be printed in the cmd after starting the server.

 ---

-## Rubrics at the bottom of the file

----

 ## Server

-Start the server while also resetting and seeding the database:
+Start the server while also resetting and seeding the database (recommended):

 ```bash
 ./gradlew bootrun --args='--seed'